pawan-kumar-dev/frontend3/README.md

 Users can download their task list as a CSV file.
 This feature allows users to have an offline copy of their tasks for reference.

+### Responsive Design

+The app features a responsive design, ensuring optimal functionality and visual appeal across various devices and screen sizes.

 ## Potential Improvements

 Given more time, there are several exciting features that could further enhance the Todo app